 Hong Un Jong opened the vault competition by attempting a Triple Twisting Yurchenko.
 Sadly she fell and the judges did not credit her full difficulty and the vault was judged with the difficulty of an Amanar vault which meant 5 tenths less since the Triple Twisting Yurchenko is valued in a 6.8 while the Amanar is a 6.3.
 Attempting the risky Triple Twisting Yurchenko instead of the mastered Amanar surely cost her a medal.

 Shallon Olsen was second on vault and while she was a contender because of her Amanar vault a poor landing, even without a fall, put her out of the race as many other gymnasts were still to come.
-However she was a happy girl since Rio is her first major international competition and she did extremely well.
+However, she was a happy girl since Rio was her Amanar debut and she did extremely well.

 Wang Yan vaulted steadily for the temporary lead yet the difficulty of her vaults “only” 6.0 and 6.2 made it hard for her to maintain that position.

 While Giulia Steingruber had less difficult vaults, 5.8 and 6.2, her execution made quite the difference and she took the lead with three gymnasts to go.

 India’s Dipa Karmakar went for her Produnova vault and while she sat it down it was enough to give the vault final a big moment of suspense because whoever took the lead then would be securing an Olympic medal and it was Steingruber.
 Still Dipa made history for India by finishing 4th.

 Maria Paseka who had seen six of her rivals perform knew she was well within the reach of a medal as she had a Cheng and Amanar for vaults.
 The Cheng was much improved from her qualification vault and while the Amanar was landed with a big step back it was enough to secure the silver medal.